airbytehq/airbyte/docs/integrations/destinations/snowflake.md

 ## Loading Method

-By default, Airbyte uses `INTERNAL STAGING`
+By default, Airbyte uses [INTERNAL STAGING](https://docs.airbyte.com/integrations/destinations/snowflake#internal-staging)

 ### Internal Staging

 Internal named stages are storage location objects within a Snowflake database/schema.
 Because they are database objects, the same security permissions apply as with any other database objects.
 No need to provide additional properties for internal staging.
 This is also the recommended way of using the connector.
+It doesn't require any external resources and is quick to setup and use.

 **Operating on a stage also requires the USAGE privilege on the parent database and schema.**